Women less frequently negotiate initial salaries than men, leading to a long-term wage disparity, reported Carnegie-Mellon University’s Linda Babcock.

 It has helped our species evolve, lifted our living standards, and enhanced our daily lives.”

-Effective persuaders and “sellers” collaborate in “inspecting” a negotiation and “responding” to the negotiation through “interpersonal attunement.”
+He noted that effective persuaders and “sellers” collaborate in “inspecting” a negotiation and “responding” to the negotiation through “interpersonal attunement.”

-– Buoyancy: “Positivity,” optimistic “explanatory style,” asking questions,
+– Buoyancy: “Positivity,” optimism, asking questions,

 UC Hastings College of the Law’s Joan Williams offered strategies to address documented wage discrepancies.